SU-SWS/hai-2020-annual-report/README.md

 The repo was built off [SU-SWS/assets_stanford_edu](https://github.com/SU-SWS/assets_stanford_edu)

-## Static Site Files
-The flat-file site was created by a third-party vendor.
-Our support of the site includes hosting and deploying, but not troubleshooting or making changes to the site.
-If there is a change needed, we will be supplied new files from the vendor to replace the existing site files, and then make a new deployment.

 ## Netlify Basics
 - The Netlify site is directly connected to this repo through Github.
 - The `/public` directory is where the static site files are (it is the `docroot` in other words).